 Keep in mind that these only basic recommendations and only covers the amount of RAM needed for the Unity by itself.
 If you often work with other programs in addition to Unity at the same time, you may want to have even more RAM in your system as each program will need its own chunk of RAM.

 Our systems offer three different types of storage drives depending on your specific needs and requirements:

-- Traditional Platter Drive (WD Red/Gold) - These drives may be slower than the other drives we offer, but they are much more affordable and available in capacities ranging up to 10TB per drive.
-While we do not recommend working directly off these drives more than occasionally, they make terrific long-term storage drives.
-The main difference between the WD Red and Gold drives we offer is that the Red drives are much quieter, but also a bit slower.
+- Traditional Platter Drive (Western Digital) - These drives may be slower than the SSDs we offer, but they are much more affordable and available in much larger capacities.
+While we do not recommend working directly off these drives, they make terrific long-term storage drives.

 We allow for up to four drives to be used in our workstations by default, but we can configure a system with more drives by request.
 In general, we recommend a two to three hard drive configuration depending on your budget and desired performance and organizational level: